 Today, on Redhead Mom, I’m sharing a partnered guest post about how to sleep with a stuffy nose.

-Sleeping can be really tough when you have a stuffy nose.
-It may be brought on by allergies, a cold-like respiratory infection, or even acid reflux.
+Sleeping can be really tough when you have a stuffy nose and if you don’t visit an ent specialist you may never know if it may be brought on by allergies, a cold-like respiratory infection, or even acid reflux.
 On the other hand, the condition may sometimes appear suddenly with no obvious cause.
 Did you know that nasal septum deviations can be treated?

 Nighttime stuffy noses are common because when a person lies down, more blood flows to the head, causing more blockage of the nasal lining.

 If you’re having trouble sleeping because of your stuffy nose, here are some tips to sleep better at night.